oam-dev/rudr/docs/setup/install_windows.md

 To upgrade Rudr, typically you only need to use Helm.

 > Tip: During the Alpha and Beta phase of Rudr, we recommend also deleting your CRDs manually.
-You must do this with `kubectl delete crd`.
+You must do this with `kubectl delete crd -l app.kubernetes.io/part-of=core.oam.devkubectl delete crd`.

 ```console
 helm upgrade rudr charts/rudr